Fender Play vs Ultimate Guitar is the long-awaited standoff of the two newest entries to the online guitar lessons world.

 If you are confident in your skills on guitar and have a clear focus on what you want to learn next, there are better choices than both platforms, yet Ultimate Guitar offers just slightly more if the choice is between the two.

-Some teachers in the platform go in-depth on advanced concepts and techniques, and you also get detailed courses on music production courses how to record your guitar and mix songs.
+Some teachers in the platform go in-depth on advanced lessons, concepts and techniques, and you also get detailed courses on music production courses how to record your guitar and mix songs.
 From experience, I know that today these are necessary skills you need to know, and it’s very convenient having them all included.

 Truefire is the ultimate learning platform for intermediate and advanced players who know what to improve on.
 They are one of the only websites to feature guitar legends as teachers and offer the most interactive jamming experience with the “In the Jam” Series.